cah-steven-hansen01/foresight_2020_hackathon/README.md

 # quality_issue_predictor

-This is the seed idea for modeling the manfuacturing process based on components used to make predictions and/or identify manufacturing lots that maybe at risk of experiencing a quality issue.
+This is the seed idea for modeling the manfuacturing process based on manufacturing components used to make predictions and/or identify manufacturing lots that maybe at risk of experiencing a quality issue.

 See the document "Foresite 2020.pdf" for the Hackathon presentation.
 The  presentation was a finalist in the 2021 Cardinal Health Hackathon.